bluesky/bluesky-queueserver/docs/source/cli_tools.rst

       --file-name FILE_NAME
                         Name of the file where the list of plans and devices is saved.
 Default file name: 'existing_plans_and_devices.yaml'.
-      --startup-dir STARTUP_DIR
+      --startup-profile STARTUP_PROFILE
+                        The name of IPython profile used to find the location of startup files.
+Example: if IPython is configured to look for profiles in '~/.ipython' directory (default behavior) and the profile name is 'testing', then RE Manager will look for startup files in '~/.ipython/profile_testing/startup' directory.
+If IPython-based
+                        worker is used, the code in the startup profile or the default profile is always executed before running a startup module or a script --startup-dir STARTUP_DIR
                         Path to directory that contains a set of startup files (*.py and *.ipy).
 All the scripts in the directory will be sorted in